Click on a letter above to view the list of gems.

 Webmineral.com

-Tugtupite is a member of the Sodalite group that also includes Hackmanite, Haüyne and Lazurite.
+, Genthelvite and Helvine.
 Tugtupite was discovered in Tugtup agtakôrfia, Tunugdliarfik, Greenland in 1962.
 It is also known as Reindeer Stone because Tugtup means reindeer.
 Most material is opaque to translucent and used for cabochons.
 Transparent material is rarely available and cut into very small faceted gems.
 These are very rare and usually slightly to moderately included.
 Tugtupite has an unusual characteristic in that it darkens in color when exposed to UV light and then slowly lightens back up.
+Tugtupite is also fluorescent exhibiting bright orange under longwave UV light.
+If you hover your cursor over the Tugtupite picture at the top of this page you will see the Tugtupite gem exhibiting it bright orange color under longwave UV light.

 The main sources of Tugtupite are Tasseq Slope, Ilimaussaq complex, Narsaq, Kitaa Province, Greenland; and minor occurances at Kola Peninsula Russia and Mont Saint-Hilaire, Quebec, Canada.